 Does BitMEX have any market makers?

-BitMEX has an anchor market maker who continuously quotes large sizes on contracts that BitMEX offers.
-No special privileges are given to any of the market makers.
+Yes, BitMEX has an anchor market maker who continuously quotes large sizes on different contracts.
+However, no special privileges are given to any of the market makers.

 Does BitMEX offer leverage?